 How do I renew my Cal Grant?

-Cal Grant recipients who were ineligible for a renewal award during the prior year because they exceeded income and asset ceilings or did not demonstrate financial need, will be eligible to receive a renewal award if:
+Cal Grant recipients who were ineligible for a renewal award during the prior year because they exceeded income and asset ceilings or did not demonstrate financial need, may be eligible to receive a renewal award if:

 - The recipient has remaining program award eligibility